Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/custom.md

     Konnect Dev Portal->>Developer: Show credentials
 {% endmermaid %}

-> _**Figure 1:** This diagram shows how an HTTP DCR bridge creates an application in an IdP when a developer creates an application in the Dev Portal.
-First, a developer tries to create an application in {{site.konnect_short_name}} Dev Portal.
-This triggers Dev Portal to pass the information to the HTTP DCR Bridge, which then sends a `POST create application` request to the IdP.
-Once the IdP receives the request, it sends a `200` status code in return, if successful, as well as credentials for the developer's application.
-These credentials are then shown to the developer in the Dev Portal._
+> _**Figure 1:** This diagram illustrates how an HTTP DCR bridge creates an application in an IdP when a developer submits an application in the {{site.konnect_short_name}} Dev Portal.
+First, the developer creates an application in the Dev Portal, which triggers the portal to send the application details to the HTTP DCR bridge.
+The bridge then sends a `POST create application` request to the IdP.
+If the IdP successfully processes the request, it returns a `200` status code along with the credentials for the developer’s application.
+These credentials are then displayed to the developer in the Dev Portal._

 ## Configure custom DCR using the {{site.konnect_short_name}} Dev Portal DCR Handler

 To use an unsupported IdP with DCR, you must implement an API that conforms to the [{{site.konnect_short_name}} Dev Portal DCR Handler spec](https://github.com/Kong/konnect-portal-dcr-handler/blob/main/openapi/openapi.yaml).
 Kong provides an example reference implementation in the [{{site.konnect_short_name}} Dev Portal DCR Handler repository](https://github.com/Kong/konnect-portal-dcr-handler).
 This is an example HTTP DCR bridge implementation and is not meant to be deployed in production.
 We encourage you to use this implementation as a guide to create your own implementation.

-Any request that does not return a `2xx` status code is considered failing and won't continue the process of trying to create an application in your {{site.konnect_short_name}} Dev Portal.
+Any request that does not return a `2xx` status code is considered a failure and will halt the application creation process in your {{site.konnect_short_name}} Dev Portal.